 Those three words no client wants to hear

 Speaking of “staying the course,” those words are often mischaracterized.
-All too often, recipients of this sage advice hear this instead: “They aren’t adapting to this market and refuse to see the writing on the wall” or “they are asleep at the wheel and not making any changes in my portfolio.”
+Often, recipients of this sage advice hear this instead: “They aren’t adapting to this market and refuse to see the writing on the wall” or “they are asleep at the wheel and not making any changes in my portfolio.”

 However, what it’s really meant to suggest is to “stick to the strategy.”
 Since there is no such thing as passive asset allocation, we can extend this to “stick to your actively managed strategy.”

-And, if that strategy appears to be working (any allocator knows that it takes more than just recent price momentum to determine if a strategy is still sound) then don’t mess with it.
-Meaning, we can further extend this definition to: “stick to the actively managed strategy until it’s no longer operating as expected.”
+And, if that strategy appears to be working (any allocator knows it takes more than just recent price momentum to determine if a strategy is still sound), then don’t mess with it.
+Said another way, stick to the actively managed strategy until it’s no longer operating as expected.

 - If a strategy is predicated on fundamental analysis or some other set of factors